Anwarvic/anwarvic.github.io/my_collections/_machine-translation/Transformer.md

 &emsp;&emsp;&emsp;  In theory, this will make each head learn something different about the input.
 After concatenation, we apply a linear fully-connected layer to match dimensions for the residual connection.
+The following image shows the multi-head attention of just two heads $h=2$:

 <div align="center">
     <img src="media/Transformer/image10.png" width=750>